 Data Management Platforms (DMPs)

-DMPs often leveraged by digital marketing agencies and/or in-house marketing teams use these technologies to identify audience segments by demographic, behavior, or location in order to improve target digital advertising campaigns.
+Data management platforms (DMPs), often leveraged by digital marketing agencies and/or in-house marketing teams, use these technologies to identify anonymous data, audience segments by demographic, customer behavior, or location in order to improve target digital advertising campaigns.

 - Is your customer data siloed and how is your marketing, sales, and support team able to share and access this data?

 - What type of user data do you currently have access and where is it being stored?

 - Is your customer data secured, especially their PII?

 - Are you focusing on personalizing individual experiences or targeting an audience for digital marketing campaigns?